 Example of practical application scenarios

-These filters are very practical in a variety of security CMS template scenarios.
-For example, when displaying the article title on the article detail page, we usually want the first letter of the title to be capitalized, even if the editor did not pay attention to it when entering it in the background.
+These filters are very practical in various security CMS template scenarios.
+For example, when displaying the article detail page title, we usually want the first letter of the title to be capitalized, even if the editor does not pay attention to it in the background:

 {% archiveDetail archiveTitle with name="Title" %}